openstack/manila/doc/source/admin/shared-file-systems-share-migration.rst

   * export: The export path of the share.
 Automatically formatted by the Data Service with the share's ``admin_only`` export location.
   * path: The path to mount the share.
-Automatically formatted by the Data Serivce according to the mount_tmp_location config option.
+Automatically formatted by the Data Service according to the mount_tmp_location config option.

   The default value for this config option is::